Vitality Leap

 • To join our Active or Dynamic Walks, you need to be able to use the appropriate arm/leg dynamic (step-push on the opposite side).

-• If you have taken a course with the INWA/the British Nordic Walking association before, we will assess your style and may invite you to join the walks without taking the course first.
+• If you have taken a course before, with an INWA related school, such as the The British Nordic Walking Association, we will assess your style and may invite you to join the walks without taking our course first.
+If you have learned with a different school/teacher, you are required to take our Foundation course before you join the walks.

 Tuesdays

-Meet at Bunny Park (Hanwell Zoo; Church Road Parking)
+Meet at Bunny Park, Hanwell (Hanwell Zoo; Church Road Parking)

 click for map